jhollist/dc_r/jeff_dc_crib_notes_sql.md

         - Can you modify the above queries combining them into one?

 2. HAVING keyword
+    - HAVING is like where but for aggregate results
+    - SELECT species_id, COUNT(species_id) FROM surveys GROUP BY species_id HAVING COUNT(species_id) > 10;
+    - AS lets you add a column to view and use that later in the query
+    - SELECT species_id, COUNT(species_id) AS occurrences FROM surveys GROUP BY species_id HAVING occurrences > 10;
+    - Notice order of operations.
+In this case HAVING must come after the group_by

+## Challenge
+    - Write a query that returns, from the species table, the number of genus in each taxa, only for the taxa with more than 10 genus.

 3. Ordering aggregated results
+    - We can also order aggregated results similar to how we use HAVING
+    - ORDER BY COUNT(species_id);

 4. Saving queries
+    - Often we want to re-use a query, we can do this by saving it as a view:
+    - CREATE VIEW species_count AS SELECT species_id, COUNT(*) FROM surveys GROUP BY species_id;
+    - to re-use: SELECT * FROM species_count;
+    - to drop: DROP VIEW species_count;

+## Challenge
+    - Write a query that returns the number of each species caught in each year sorted from most often caught species to the least occurring ones within each year starting from the most recent records.
+Save this query as a VIEW.

 # 03 Joins and Aliases

+1. Joins
+2. Functions
+3. Aliases